Maruqes/HyperHive/master/GEOIP.md

 ### 6. Automatic Downloads in Action
 With the key in place, start the binary normally (`go run main.go` or however you run the service).
 When the GoAccess report is requested it:
-1. Uses `GOACCESS_GEOIP_DB` if you explicitly pointed to a file.
-2. Otherwise, looks for a cached `.mmdb` inside `./geoipdb/`.
+1. Looks for a cached `.mmdb` inside `./geoipdb/`.
-3. If nothing is cached yet—or if the cached file is older than seven days—it contacts the MaxMind API with your license key, downloads the configured edition, and stores it under `./geoipdb/` for future runs.
+2. If nothing is cached yet—or if the cached file is older than seven days—it contacts the MaxMind API with your license key, downloads the configured edition, and stores it under `./geoipdb/` for future runs.

 ### 7. Verifying Everything Works
 - Hit `GET /goaccess` (or the equivalent UI flow) to regenerate the report.